 Mirae Asset Global Investments’ headquarters in Seoul (Mirae Asset Financial Group)

-Having refused to pay the money, Mirae Asset claimed the Chinese insurer had failed to meet some necessary conditions to complete the deal by April 17 as set out in the contract.
-The US court acknowledged that Anbang failed to secure title insurance, a measure that guarantees ownership of a property, for some of the hotels.
-In addition, Anbang was found to have been involved in litigation over the ownership of the properties in the US, it added.
+Having refused to pay the money, Mirae Asset claimed the Chinese counterpart had failed to meet some necessary conditions to complete the deal by April 17 promised in their contracts.
+The company said that Anbang failed to secure title insurance, a measure that guarantees the ownership of a property, for some of the hotels.
+In addition, Anbang was found to have been involved in litigations over the ownership of the properties in the US, it added.

 By Kim Young-won (firstname.lastname@example.org